WillDetlor/TinyClojure/Readme.md

-# NB this whole project, including this README is brand new.
-Disregard for now

 # TinyClojure

 ### What is TinyClojure

 TinyClojure is a project to build a minute, easily embeddable version of Clojure/ClojureScript, essentially [TinyScheme](http://tinyscheme.sourceforge.net/home.html), but for Clojure.
 For TinyClojure small size, hackability and ease of embedding will always take precedence over efficiency.

-I started this project because I was looking for an embeddable clojure for [Lisping](http://slidetocode.com/), an iPad Lisp development environment I develop.
+I started this project because I was looking for an embeddable Clojure for [Lisping](http://slidetocode.com/), an iPad Lisp development environment I develop.
+I wanted the functionality of [ClojureC](https://github.com/schani/clojurec), but without the external library dependencies and the complex build process, in other words a Clojure version of [TinyScheme](http://tinyscheme.sourceforge.net/home.html).

+It is very early days still, and this interpreter is not usable yet.
+It shouldn't be long though.

 ### How do I embed TinyClojure in my code?